Boating on Lake Tahoe: Your Questions Answered

 The bottom line is that you should always check the requirements before you purchase a houseboat on Lake Tahoe.
 A houseboat is not permitted to be anchored overnight due to the depth of the lake.
 If you aren’t careful, your houseboat may drift off in the middle of the night, so you should have a direct-fuel-injected or 4-stroke engine.
 In addition, your houseboat must be inspected for aquatic invasive species before you can launch it.
 You must prepare it for inspection or pay a decontamination fee if you’re caught without preparing it for inspection.

-Related Post Where Can You Live On A Houseboat Year Round In Texas?
+Related Post Where Can You Live On A Houseboat In Florida?

 Boat ramps for houseboats on Lake Nevada are plentiful.
 In South Lake Tahoe, the Camp Richardson Marina is on State Route 89, 25 miles north of Stateline.
 You can also find the Tahoe Keys Marina off State Route 89.
 This facility offers floating docks and a paved launch ramp, and is close to Emerald Bay State Park and the flashy casinos in Stateline.
 You’ll also find a host of other boat ramps in South Lake Tahoe.